What to Wear for Your Laid-Back Family Photo Session

 - 3 min read

-There’s something about late afternoon light hitting a worn-in sweater or the hem of a linen dress caught in a coastal breeze.
+There’s something about late afternoon light hitting a worn-in sweater or the hem of a linen dress caught in an errant breeze off the coast.
 It’s quiet.
 It’s honest.
-It photographs like a memory.
+It photographs with a texture that just can't be beaten.

 When families ask me what to wear for their session, I always tell them the same thing: Wear what feels most like you on your best, most easy-going day.
-The kind of outfit you’d wear barefoot in the backyard at golden hour, or bundled up on a windswept beach in October, just elevated a little.
+The kind of outfit you’d wear barefoot in the backyard with your family, or bundled up on a windswept beach in October with your loved one.
+Just elevated a little.

 1. KEEP IT NATURAL, KEEP IT TEXTURED

 Fabrics with texture catch the light in a way flat, synthetic materials just can’t.
 Think cotton, linen, wool, gauze, waffle knits, etc. A chunky cardigan slung over a slip dress.
 A soft tee under worn denim.
-Baby in a muslin romper.
+Your little one in a muslin romper.

-Earth tones, neutrals, and soft, dusty shades — sage, clay, oatmeal, rust, misty blue — they’re timeless and they let the connection between you take center stage (although I'll NEVER turn down a pop of joyful, vibrant tones here and there).
-Patterns are welcome too, especially delicate florals or subtle stripes, as long as they don’t overwhelm (if you’re ever in doubt, send me a photo of what you’re thinking about before your session!).
+Earth tones, neutrals, and soft, dusty shades — sage, clay, oatmeal, rust, misty blue — are timeless, and let the connection between you take center stage (although I'll NEVER turn down a pop of joyful, vibrant tones here and there).
+Patterns are welcome too, especially delicate florals or subtle stripes, as long as they don’t overwhelm your overall fell (if you’re ever in doubt, send me a photo of what you’re thinking about before your session!).

 2. AIM FOR MOVEMENT

 The photos that make your heart ache a little are often ones with movement.
 Dresses that catch the wind.
 Sleeves that catch on your wrist a bit as you scoop up your kid.
-A long scarf.
-Flowing skirts.
-Let your clothes move with you.
+Flowing skirts in deep, evergreen woods.
+Find clothes that move with you!

 3. COORDINATE, DON'T MATCH

-Gone are the days of everyone in white shirts and jeans.
-(Thank goodness.)
-Instead, pick a palette — say, warm neutrals with a few pops of terracotta or olive, or a bright and bold jewel tone if you’re feeling bold — and build outfits around it.
+While I think matching outfits can be adorable for siblings or for a gag portrait session, fully matching outfits, especially across a group of 3 or more, feel cheesy and outdated.
+Instead, pick a palette — say, warm neutrals with a few pops of terracotta or olive, or a bright jewel tone if you’re feeling bold — and build outfits around it (I personally love a pop of red).
 Mix tones and textures within that range.

 One person in a soft knit.
 Another in linen.
 A child in a cozy onesie.
 It’ll feel organic and connected without being contrived.